abdullah-muhammedd/todo-cli/README.md

 ## Installation
 1. Ensure you have Node.js installed on your system.
-2. Download the comprissed pacjage using the next command
+2. Download the comprissed package using the next command
 ```bash
 curl -LO https://github.com/abdullah-muhammedd/todo-cli/archive/refs/tags/V1.0.0.tar.gz
 ```